 Between Exchange and Completion we will lodge an interest in the property which will mean the deeds to the property are frozen for 30 working days.
 This allows you to pay the seller and lodge your application to the Land Registry to transfer the deeds into your name.
 We will also send you a statement showing the final figure to pay.
 Payment must be cleared at least one day before completion.
 Completion normally happens around midday on the specified date.
-In practice, it takes place when the seller’s solicitor confirms that they have received all the money that is due.
+In practice, it takes place when the seller’s law firm confirms that they have received all the money that is due.
 Once this happens you are ready to move!

 we will have some loose ends to tie up: